Twins' Mitch Garver says players going ahead without feeling completely safe

 “We’ve been pretty good over here,” said Taylor Rogers, the interim Twins players union representative.
 “The Twins have done an awesome job with us.
 I think it goes to show so far we haven’t had any complications so that just makes us know that everybody here is doing their job and doing the best that they can.
 As far as the Players Association, we haven’t heard anything just because so far everything’s been smooth over here.”

-Problems with the testing process will likely raise the anxiety levels among players even more.
-Many of them have reported to camps around the league with concerns about if they can make it to Opening Day or play the entire 60-game schedule.
+Problems with the testing process likely will raise the anxiety levels among players even more.
+Many of them have reported to camps with concerns about if they can make it to Opening Day or play the entire 60-game schedule.

 The Twins clubhouse is full of various opinions.
 Garver has been up front with all the things he thinks can go wrong.